jakobhalling/MTGCommander/VERIFICATION.md

 ## Integration with CI/CD

-This script can be integrated into CI/CD pipelines to automate verification:
+These scripts can be integrated into CI/CD pipelines to automate verification:

 - GitHub Actions
 - Azure DevOps